cybre-finn/i3lock-mod/README.md

 - libxkbcommon >= 0.5.0
 - libxkbcommon-x11 >= 0.5.0

-## Running i3lock-improved
+## Usage example
-Simply invoke the 'i3lock' command.
-To get out of it, enter your password and press enter.
+Add this line to your local i3conf (or execute it where you want):

+``bindsym $mod+Escape exec --no-startup-id /path/to/i3lock-mod/./i3lock -f -s '/path/to/i3lock-mod/sample_script.sh'``

+In this example: Lock your screen with mod+Escape.

 ## Sample script
-The sample script takes a shot with the webcam via streamer
+The sample script takes a photo with the webcam via streamer

 ## Contributing
 Consider commiting your Pull Request on the main i3lock repository.